basicmi/AI-Chip/README.md

 <strong><a href="https://consumer.huawei.com/en/campaign/kirin980/">Kirin 980, the World's First 7nm Process Mobile AI Chipset</a></strong></p>

 <blockquote>
   <p>Introducing the Kirin 980, the world's first 7nm process mobile phone SoC chipset, the world’s first cortex-A76 architecture chipset, the world’s first dual NPU design, and the world’s first chipset to support LTE Cat.21.
-The Kirin 980 combines multiple technological innovations and leads the AI trend to provide users with impressive mobile performance and to create a more convenient and intelligent life.</p>
+The Kirin 980 combines multiple technological inFtions and leads the AI trend to provide users with impressive mobile performance and to create a more convenient and intelligent life.</p>
 </blockquote>

 <p>HiSilicon <a href="http://consumer.huawei.com/minisite/worldwide/huawei-ifa2017-global-launch-event-presentation/">Kirin 970 Processor</a> annouced fearturing with dedicated Neural-network Processing Unit. <br />